qoretechnologies/qorus-vscode/README.md

 This extension makes it possible to easily create, deploy, and test Qorus interfaces directly from the Visual Studio Code editor.
 It is a perfect tool for creating no-code solutions for the Qorus Integration Engine.
 The Qorus Developer Tools extension enables creating, editing, and extending reusable IT and AI building blocks for advanced automation challenges.

+## Version 4.0.6

+- New send message state: Added the ability to use the message-based integration pattern to send messages from no-code flows / finite state machines

 ## Version 4.0.5

 - Fixed a bug where the selecting a table in a Create State action would crash the webview